Shelton Benjamin: The Gold Standard (2007–2010)

 On the November 20 episode of ECW, Elijah Burke introduced Benjamin as the newest member of the ECW brand.
 Benjamin, who had dyed his hair blond before leaving Raw, began wearing gold wrestling attire and referring to himself as "The Gold Standard".
 On ECW, Benjamin began once again receiving more airtime and higher profile matches, defeating Tommy Dreamer in his debut.
 Benjamin then qualified for the Royal Rumble match and won an over the top rope preview.
-Benjamin appeared in the Royal Rumble match at the Royal Rumble, entering at number 17, but was eliminated by Shawn Michaels.
-He suffered his first loss since coming to ECW to Kane by count-out, on the January 29, 2008, episode of ECW.
+On January 27, 2008, Benjamin appeared in the Royal Rumble match at the Royal Rumble, entering at number 17, but was eliminated by Shawn Michaels.
+He suffered his first loss since coming to ECW to Kane by count-out, on the January 29 episode of ECW.
 On the February 22 episode of SmackDown, Benjamin defeated Jimmy Wang Yang in a qualifying match for the Money in the Bank ladder match at WrestleMania XXIV on March 30, which was won by CM Punk.
 After WrestleMania, Benjamin briefly feuded with Punk, before he began an on-screen rivalry with Kofi Kingston, who defeated Benjamin on the April 22 episode of ECW.
 On the May 6 episode of ECW, however, Benjamin defeated Kingston, thus ending Kingston's undefeated streak.
 To end the feud, Kingston then defeated Benjamin in an Extreme Rules match on the May 20 episode of ECW.

-As part of the 2008 supplemental draft, Benjamin was drafted to the SmackDown brand.
+On June 25, as part of the 2008 supplemental draft, Benjamin was drafted to the SmackDown brand.
 On the July 11 episode of SmackDown, Benjamin defeated United States Champion Matt Hardy in a non-title match, earning himself a future title shot.
 At The Great American Bash on July 20, Benjamin once again defeated Hardy to win the United States Championship.
 Throughout his reign as champion, he retained the title several times against competitors such as R-Truth and Hurricane Helms.
 On the March 20, 2009 episode of SmackDown, Benjamin lost his United States Championship to Montel Vontavious Porter, ending Benjamin's reign at 240 days.
 Benjamin then participated in the Money in the Bank ladder match at WrestleMania 25 on April 5, but failed to win as CM Punk won the match for the second year in a row.
 On June 29, Benjamin was traded to the ECW brand.
 The following night, Benjamin returned to the brand in a losing effort to the debuting Yoshi Tatsu.
 He defeated Tatsu in a rematch the following week on ECW.
 After a tag team match, Benjamin abandoned his partner Zack Ryder during a tag team match, turning Benjamin face for the first time since 2006.
 He would soon feud with Ryder and Sheamus over the following weeks.
 Benjamin and Sheamus began feuding with and traded wins against each other on ECW and Superstars and the feud lasted until Sheamus was moved to the Raw brand on October 26.
 The next night on ECW, Benjamin lost to Sheamus in Sheamus' final match on the brand.